- Campus Recreation

 Our CliftonStrengths programming encourages students to reach their full potential through helping them identify, understand, and apply their Strengths.
 CliftonStrengths stems from a growth mindset, encouraging students to develop their strengths rather than focusing on their weaknesses.
 Gallup's CliftonStrengths Assessment is a 45-minute web-based assessment that measures natural patterns of thinking, feeling and behaving, which indicate an individual's Top Five talents out of a list of 34.
 This assessment provides the knowledge and vocabulary to describe an individual's strengths and the areas in which they excel.
 Our role is to help students further understand their top five strengths and how they can play out in their day-to-day life.
 Through this exploration, we can be intentional in investing in our strengths and using this knowledge to better ourselves and the world.
 For more information, reach out to studentactivities@temple.edu.

-Ambler Campus - Student Activities and Student Government
+Ambler Campus - Student and Campus Life

 Student Center Operations and Conferences